 Whether you are looking for state standard-backed programs or unique and tailored activities, one of our labs, classrooms or design centers is equipped with everything you need.
 We strive to create life-long learners through the modality of experiential education and positive growth.
 We prioritize inclusion and are open to everyone, always endeavoring to exceed the expectations of those we work with.

-On July 12, 2018, in an early-afternoon ceremony, the Denver Area Council of the Boy Scouts of America (DAC), officially renamed Colorado Adventure Point in Lakewood, Colorado, to Donald E. Scott Colorado Adventure Point (CAP).
+On July 12, 2018, in an early-afternoon ceremony, the Greater Colorado Council of the Boy Scouts of America (GCC), officially renamed Colorado Adventure Point in Lakewood, Colorado, to Donald E. Scott Colorado Adventure Point (CAP).

-Mr. Scott, known as one of America’s top trial attorneys and a founding partner of Bartlit Beck Herman Palenchar & Scott LLP, was also a philanthropic icon in the Denver community, with a great passion for the DAC.
-As an Outstanding Eagle Scout, Mr. Scott provided more than 30 years of inspiration to countless youth, volunteer leaders, fellow board members, professionals and all he met, encouraging them to do their personal best, to be prepared and to help other people at all times.
+Mr. Scott, known as one of America’s top trial attorneys and a founding partner of Bartlit Beck Herman Palenchar & Scott LLP, was a philanthropic icon in the Denver community with a great passion for the GCC.
+As an Outstanding Eagle Scout, Mr. Scott provided more than 30 years of inspiration to countless youth, volunteer leaders, fellow board members, professionals, and all he met, encouraging them to do their personal best, to be prepared, and to help other people at all times.

-CAP is open to many organizations in addition to Scout groups such as: schools, churches, daycare centers, youth advocacy groups, businesses and the community at large.
-CAP also offers a STEM curriculum to educate students in science, technology, engineering and mathematics in an interdisciplinary and applied approach.
+CAP is open to many organizations and Scout groups such as schools, churches, daycare centers, youth advocacy groups, businesses, and the community at large.
+CAP also offers a STEM curriculum to educate students in science, technology, engineering, and mathematics in an interdisciplinary and applied approach.